 We have strict standards and will never promote, or allow the sales of harmful dreadlocks products, or dreading tools.

-We provide free shops for hand made natural dreadlocks products and accessories for dreads.
-All dreadlocks products sold here must meet our strict standards and are guaranteed to be healthy for your dreadlocks, hair, and scalp.
+We provide free shops for hand made natural dreadlocks products and accessories.
+All dreads products sold here must meet our strict standards and are guaranteed to be healthy for your dreadlocks, hair, and scalp.

 Although we recommend the natural way of growing dreadlocks, we recognize that many people start their dreads using many dreading methods.
-We are just here to provide the information on the gentlest healthiest alternatives and to help you recover if you used an aggressive damaging method when startig dreads.
+We are just here to provide the information on the gentlest healthiest alternatives and to help you recover if you used an aggressive damaging method.

 We care more about dreadlocks than about profit.
-We just want your dreads to last a lifetime.
+We just want you're dreads to last a lifetime.